Data-Driven Denoising of Stationary Accelerometer Signals: Datasets and Error Measures

 \subsection{Field Experiment Dataset}

-The stationary conditions field experiment dataset is based on a dataset published in \cite{shurin2022autonomous}.
-There, a unique device, as shown in Figure~\ref{f:Setup} was built to align between a Huawei P40 smartphone and an Inertial Lab MRU-P unit \cite{MRU-ref}.
+The experimental data of the stationary conditions are based on a dataset published in \cite{shurin2022autonomous}, and the code execution is reproducible on the project page\footnote{For reproducibility, both data and code are publicly available @ \underline{\url{https://github.com/ANSFL/MEMS-IMU-Denoising}}.}.
+There, a unique device, as shown in Fig.~\ref{f:Setup} was built to align between a Huawei P40 smartphone and an Inertial Lab MRU-P unit \cite{MRU-ref}.

 In this setup, the smartphone accelerometer readings are used as unit under test while the MRU's accelerometer readings serve as GT measurements.
-Both accelerometers provided measurements at 100Hz sampling rate. \\ Due to practical constraints, smaller amount of raw measurements were taken in much bigger intervals of $\approx 3.0 ^{\circ}$ deg
+Both accelerometers provided measurements at 100Hz sampling rate.
+Due to practical constraints, smaller amount of raw measurements were taken in much bigger intervals of $\approx 3.0 ^{\circ}$ deg

-The experimental dataset consists of $10^2=100$ recordings at different orientations and duration, divided into sub-samples depending on the window size.
+The experimental dataset consists of $10^2=100$ recordings in different orientations, with a maximum duration of two minutes.
+Than, each raw measurement is divided into non-overlapping sub-samples, depending on the chosen window size.
 Unlike the simulated dataset, yaw angles here are non-zeros ($\psi_{exp.} \neq 0$), as they were taken from a wide variety of platform orientations.
 Table~\ref{t:noise} specifies the sensors noise specs, as stated by manufacturers (Experiment column).

 Lastly, to increase variability of the experimental dataset and avoid model overfitting, each sample underwent two consecutive transformations suitable for time-series \cite{um2017data, ohashi2017augmenting, steven2018feature}: i) Angular augmentation - applying angular transformations over a given orientation, to obtain more different samples and densify the sparse distribution. ii) Noise augmentation - applying stochastic error in form of additive white Gaussian noise.
 This way, the augmented dataset also contains a total of 90,000 samples, improving generalizability and noise robustness of the learning-based models.